alairjt/gitlab-gemini-reviewer/README.md

 ## ✨ Features

 - **Automated Code Analysis**: Leverages the Gemini API to perform detailed code reviews.
+- **Smart MR Discussions**:
+  - Tracks existing discussions to avoid duplicates
+  - Automatically resolves discussions when issues are fixed
+  - Filters discussions by severity before creating new ones
 - **Inline MR Commenting**: Posts suggestions and issues as discussions directly on the relevant code lines in the merge request.
 - **Overall Summary**: Adds a general summary comment to the MR with a quality score.
 - **Automatic Approval**: Can automatically approve merge requests that meet a configurable quality threshold.